ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 Adding new features
 -------------------

-Try to keep backward compatibility with relatively recent versions of boto3.
-That means that if you want to implement some functionality that uses a new feature of boto3, it should only fail if that feature actually needs to be run, with a message stating the missing feature and minimum required version of boto3.
+Try to keep backward compatibility with versions of boto3/botocore that are at least a year old.
+This means that if you want to implement functionality that uses a new feature of boto3/botocore, it should only fail if that feature is explicitly used, with a message stating the missing feature and minimum required version of botocore.
+(Feature support is usually defined in botocore and then used by boto3)

-Use feature testing (for example, ``hasattr('boto3.module', 'shiny_new_method')``) to check whether boto3 supports a feature rather than version checking.
-For example, from the ``ec2`` module:

 .. code-block:: python

-   if boto_supports_profile_name_arg(ec2):
-       params['instance_profile_name'] = instance_profile_name
+    module = AnsibleAWSModule(
-   else:
-       if instance_profile_name is not None:
-           module.fail_json(msg="instance_profile_name parameter requires boto version 2.5.0 or higher")
+        argument_spec=argument_spec,
+        ...
+    )

+    if module.params.get('scope') == 'managed':
+        module.require_botocore_at_least('1.23.23', reason='to list managed rules')

 .. _ansible_collections.amazon.aws.docsite.dev_module_create: